v-eraw/remindu/README.md

 # remindu
 A smart personal assistant for things you've forgotten or not actively thought about.

+"I have an app idea and it’s literally just emulating my mom reminding me to take care of myself" -me

 ## current features

 ### UI